EStefkov/EStefkov/README.md

 - 👋 Hi, I’m @EStefkov
-- 👀 I’m interested in ...
+- 👀 I’m interested in JS Junior position
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on everything that can give me some more experience.
 - 📫 How to reach me  estefkov1996@gmail.com